ChenYefet/WhackAWord/README.md

 The <span style ="font-family: Courier New">`AnimationManager`</span> class is responsible for managing animations.
 It contains constant class variables for managing time- and space-related animation properties, such as durations, delays, and translations, as well as other class variables for keeping track of animation properties that allow for an enhanced visual experience.

 ### The <span style ="font-family: Courier New">`PositiveFeedbackAnimationManager`</span> class
 The <span style ="font-family: Courier New">`PositiveFeedbackAnimationManager`</span> class is responsible for managing animations that provide positive feedback.
-It contains a constant class variable for the duration of the card colours which continuously change as positive feedback is being conveyed upon the tap of a correct food card.
-It also contains a constant class variable for the degrees in a rotation (360), created for the sake of clarity and used for the tick's rotation.
+It contains constant class variables for durations within positive feedback animations, as well as a constant class variable for the degrees in a rotation (360), created for the sake of clarity and used for the tick's rotation.

 ## Illustrations
 ### Tablet